Family Fitness Classes in Dublin at West Wood Club. Parent & child group fitness for 10–14 year olds

 But where can you find family fitness classes in Dublin?

-From 2nd March 2026, we are launching two new weekend Family Fitness classes.
-Family Conquer and Family Ceremony for 10–14 year olds who attend with a parent.
+We currently offer two highly popular Family Fitness classes.
+Family BoxFit and Family Circuits for 10–14 year olds who attend with a parent.

 This is not open gym access.
 It is not unsupervised training.
-It is fitness classes for teens who attend with their parents.
+It is fitness classes for 10–14 year olds who attend with their parents.

 It is a professionally coached Family Fitness programme designed for growing bodies, developing confidence and building strong exercise habits early.

-All sessions take place in dedicated group fitness studios and training zones.
+All sessions take place in dedicated group fitness studios and training zones, designed to be safe, structured, and motivating for both parents and teens.

 A Safe, Structured Introduction to Group Fitness